 Can I transfer my package holiday to someone else?

-You can transfer your package holiday to someone else as long as they meet all the requirements of the trip - for example, the age requirement.
+You can transfer your package holiday to a friend or relative as long as they meet all the requirements of the trip - for example, any age requirements.

-You must also tell the organiser seven days or more before the start of the trip if you'd like to do this.
+You'll need to tell your travel company seven days or more before the start of the trip if you'd like to do this.